Do autonomous cars need 5G?

 HERE and Verizon's collaboration can help us move forward with advanced connected, automated driving, based on the improved capabilities of 5G.

 In a recent discussion focusing on the relationship between autonomous driving (AD) and 5G, HERE's Senior Industry Solutions Manager, Andrei Iordache, and Lead of Automotive Product Marketing, Cyril Leman spoke with Jyoti Sharma from Verizon.
-On the agenda were 5G's capability to improve data-processing from sensors and enhance AD road safety features.
+On the agenda was 5G's capability to improve data processing from sensors and enhance AD road safety features.

 Below, HERE360 reviews key moments from their conversation and a few of the exciting ways 5G can improve our day-to-day experience.